 Doing affiliate marketing with your own website is SMART business.
 Here’s why:

 People Trust You: Depending on the reputation and age of your website, in most cases, your audience trusts you.
-They’ve visited your blog before, they respect what you have to say and they are open to recommendations.
+They’ve visited your website before, they respect what you have to say and they are open to recommendations.
 That is a good thing, because it breaks down the “buying barrier” that many prospects have.

 The major downside of doing affiliate marketing with a website is that it is hard, slow and very time-consuming.
 It can take YEARS to build a high traffic website that makes lots of affiliate sales.
 My first website took me about five years and over 1,000 pages of content to start making steady affiliate sales.